rscorrea1/youtube/pandas_course/README.md

 # Pandas Course

-This course is aimed to give you enough knowledge to be confident with Pandas library.
+This course is aimed to give you enough knowledge to be confident to work with Pandas library.

 ## Useful Links